Social sharing:

 • It has faster new edges engagement (at the start of the new turn)

-• It’s great for absorbing rollers whilst maintaining ski/snow contact
+• It’s great for absorbing rollers whilst maintaining ski/snow contact or skiing bumps

 Side-effects